MaibornWolff/codecharta/gh-pages/_posts/how-to/2020-08-17-fixate-folders-with-a-custom-cc-json.md

 }
 ```

-Since a margin between folders is recommended, we set the coordinates for the folder in the top-left corner
+A margin between folders is recommended.
+To apply one, set the coordinates for the folder in the top-left corner
-to `left: 5` and `top: 5`.
-The margin between the border of the map and `folder_1` is therefore `5`, but can be chosen at will.
+to e.g., `left: 5` and `top: 5`.
+The margin between the border of the map and `folder_1` is therefore `5`.
+It may be chosen at will.
-In order to set the coordinates to adjacent folders, we can again apply any margin between `folder_1` and `folder_2`.
-We chose
-a margin of `5` again, so that the coordinates of `folder_2` must be `left: 60` and `top: 40`.
+In order to define the coordinates of adjacent folders, apply any margin between `folder_1` and `folder_2`.
+The example uses a margin of `5`, so that the coordinates of `folder_2` must be `left: 60` and `top: 40`.

 ## Restrictions